The deadline to submit an application for a Visiting Fellowship has passed. The following remains posted for informational purposes only.

 Fellows have access to a wide range of resources offered by Harvard University, are provided office space at HLS, and receive a monthly stipend in an amount consistent with other Fellowship programs at HLS.

-We welcome applicants with a J.D., LL.M., S.J.D., Ph.D. or other comparable degree.
+We welcome applicants with a J.D., LL.M., S.J.D., Ph.D. or another comparable degree.
 We also welcome applicants from all disciplinary backgrounds, including the sciences, social sciences, and humanities, provided that the applicant’s research agenda relates to animal law and policy.
 Applicants will be evaluated by the quality and significance of their research proposals, and by their record of academic and professional achievement.

 For more information on Animal Law & Policy Visiting Fellowships and the application process, click here.